 Not a Dendrobium canaliculatum, but a hybrid (Dendrobium Memoria Lloyd Bradford or Dendrobium speciosum x canaliculatum) demonstrating the adaption of the orchid to it's new growing environment as described above.
 The red arrow shows the three increasing growths from the nursery that propagated it.
 The blue arrow shows the first, rather poor, growth made in my bush house under new cultural conditions (constant watering) and media (pure perlite).
 The pink arrow shows the first of the subsequent strong growths after the orchid adapted to my growing style.
 Picture to the right shows the root system at repotting just before the last growth - to show what the roots are doing

 If growing in inorganic media as recommended, do not be afraid to overpot.
-My experience has been that with quality media that has extensive air spaces and is unable to break down, plants benefit from the more stable conditions of a larger mass of media, and also from spreading their roots more extensively with more media and air between each individual root.
+My experience has been that with quality media that is unable to break down, plants benefit from the more stable conditions of a larger mass of media, and also from spreading their roots more extensively with more media and air between each individual root.
 I am well aware that most growers consider the opposite (i.e. underpotting) as beneficial or even essential to growing good Dendrobiums.

 *As an aside, I would recommend every serious orchid grower visit Ray Barkalow’s website on semi-hydroponic orchid culture (HERE) and read the Semi-Hydroponics and Free Information (general information) sections – even if you have no interest in every trying semi-hydroponics.
 What the evidence from Ray’s semi-hydroponic technique is brilliant for is correcting many misconceptions about growing orchids and watering in particular – which will help all growers grow better orchids.

 Tea Tree Orchids grown in airy, inorganic media and warm conditions tolerate, and indeed thrive, with lots of water.
 In the wild in the wet season, they often go weeks with near constant rain – it is warm and the roots have plenty of oxygen.
-In winter, it almost never rains, and can get surprisingly cold (sub 10 degree celcius minimums for weeks on end).
-The plants get a good dewfall in the early hours of many mornings (often saturating their roots) however they completely dry soon after sun-up.
+In winter, it almost never rains, and can get surprisingly cold (sub 10oc minimums for weeks on end).
+The plants get a good dewfall in the early hours of many mornings (saturating their roots) however they completely dry soon after sun-up.
 Spring (flowering season) is the driest in both rainfall and dewfall, however plants still receive intermittent dew-falls and are better watered than a casual observer may surmise.

 Humidity mist just after sunrise in late September.
 Just north of Coen (Cape York Peninsula).
 The mist and dew completely lifts within an hour of sunrise and the days are hot and dry